-The U.S-Africa Leaders Summit that started Tuesday in Washington invited leaders across Africa, among them our Director for CCUS, Nair de Sousa, to discuss the region’s climate, financial, health, and political challenges.
+The U.S-Africa Leaders Summit that started Tuesday in Washington invited leaders across Africa, among them our Energy Sustainability Director, Nair de Sousa, to discuss the region’s climate, financial, health, and political challenges.

 Despite having made relatively little contribution to the carbon emissions causing climate change, the African continent is one of the most vulnerable areas in a warming globe.